 Are my kids the only ones who feel shorted because they don’t have a bag of chips in their lunch?
 They stopped complaining about it years ago, but that doesn’t mean they don’t wish they had chips to bring to school.
-So, we tried homemade potato chips for P-Week, and guess what; THEY ARE HARD TO MAKE!!
+So, we tried homemade potato chips for and guess what; they are hard to make!!
+I’m not going to lie.
+But once you get the hang of it, you’ll be a pro in no time!

 My first attempt at potato chips got pretty “well done”.
 And the second batch, and the third batch.
 I was just about to give up, when the fourth batch was ‘acceptable’.